Rayjine/epfl-lse-master-thesis-template/README.md

 Contributions are welcome — bug fixes, documentation improvements, and new features.

-## Like this project? ⭐

-If this template helped you or you liked it, please consider **starring the repository**.
-It helps others discover it and motivates further improvements.

 ## How to Use

 You have two simple options to compile `main.tex` into `main.pdf`.